-NCAA Tournament 2017: Michigan Wolverines destined for A Sweet 16 Run?
+NCAA Tournament 2017: Michigan Wolverines Destined For A Sweet 16 Run?

 The NCAA Tournament is the most wonderful time of the year for college basketball fans, and for each team that qualified for the March Madness Tournament on Sunday, the dream of a NCAA Tournament championship is alive and kicking.
 One team that will head into tourney with a ton of confidence is the Michigan Wolverines.

 According to a Freep report, the Wolverines claimed their first Big Ten Tournament championship since the 1997-98 season with a 71-56 victory over Wisconsin on Sunday afternoon at the Verizon Center.
-Derrick Walton, Jr. once again was the floor leader for the Wolverines in the Big Ten title game.
-Walton, Jr. scored 22 points, D.J.
-Wilson added 17 and Zak Irvin had 15 for the champion Wolverines.
+Derrick Walton Jr. once again was the floor leader for the Wolverines in the Big Ten title game.
+Walton Jr. scored 22 points, D.J.
+Wilson added 17, and Zak Irvin had 15 for the champion Wolverines.
 The win was a rare one for the University of Michigan, which had lost 17 of its previous 20 games against the Wisconsin Badgers.

 The key once again in the title game was hot shooting for Michigan, as they shot 56 percent and were 10 for 23 from beyond the arc.